hardinb/lab-11/lab-11.md

 ### Exercise 9

-I started running 10,000 bootstrapped samples for the distribution of sample mean differences, for the difference between the mean birthweight for the sample of children of non-smokers vs. the sample of children of smokers.
+I started by running 10,000 bootstrapped samples for the distribution of sample mean differences, for the difference between the mean birthweight for the sample of children of non-smokers vs. the sample of children of smokers.
 Then, I generated a distribution of sample mean differences